jolimadev/login-twitter/README.md

 # Login-twitter

-I was bored so i just practicing a little of pure CSS and made a : Log-in of twitter, it with html & css
+I was bored so i just practicing a little of pure CSS and made a : Log-in of twitter(made with html & css)

 ---------------